rameshvarun/packetpack/README.md

 # packetpack

 PacketPack is a libary designed for compressing schemaless data formats (like JSON or msgpack) when sent over reliable ordered datagram channels (particularly WebRTC DataChannels).
-It's designed to run both in Node and in the browser when used with module bundlers like Webpack.
+It's designed to run both in Node and in the browser (use with a module bundler), and was created for use in [NetplayJS](https://github.com/rameshvarun/netplayjs).

 It works by encoding an LZ4 stream with block boundaries that exactly match the datagram message boundaries.
 Blocks are dependent, meaning packets are compressed relative to data that is already sent.
-Designed for use in [NetplayJS](https://github.com/rameshvarun/netplayjs).

 - Packets are limited to 64KiB.
 - If you use a schema-based message format (such as Protobuf, Thrift, or FlatBuffers) this is probably not as useful, unless your messages are very large.